 An importer placed monastery beer in chain convenience stores, only to withdraw it after three months due to insufficient turnover.
 Channel adaptation rules for German beer in Chinese market:

-Received a call from German supplier at 2am: New batch bottle embossing complained for infringement...
+A 2 AM call from a German supplier: The new batch of embossed bottles is being complained about for infringement...
 Key points for handling such emergencies:

 Remember to include in the agency agreementJoint liability clauses for intellectual property, this detail can give you the upper hand in 80% of disputes.